PanKrl/Real-Time-Emotion-Recognition-Using-LBP-and-SVM/README.md

 • Image Processing Toolbox
 • MATLAB Support Package for USB Webcams

-# Usage
-Run the provided scripts in sequential order to set up the database, train the model, and execute real-time emotion recognition.

 ## Test Results

 The model was trained and tested using a self-created dataset with images labeled for five emotional states.
 After training over 20 epochs, we achieved the following results: